 In the past, every time I read the words revealed by God about how people do not accept truth, I didn’t believe those words applied to me.
-I enjoyed eating and drinking the word of God and communicating God’s word, and I was able to accept and acknowledge everything God has said as truth—regardless of how much it pricked my heart or didn’t conform with my notions.
+I enjoyed reading the word of God and communicating God’s word, and I was able to accept and acknowledge everything God has said as truth—regardless of how much it pricked my heart or didn’t conform with my notions.
 Moreover, regardless of how many imperfections my brothers and sisters would point out, I could acknowledge it and accept it.
 I didn’t seek to justify myself, so I thought that I was a person who surely accepted truth.
-Only people who were especially arrogant and conceited and had notions about the word of God, who wouldn’t acknowledge that God’s word is truth were the ones who wouldn’t accept truth.
-I had always thought this way until one day when I was listening to “Fellowship and Preaching About Life Entry,” I truly understood what it meant to accept truth.
+In my opinion, only people who were especially arrogant and conceited, and who had notions about the word of God and wouldn’t acknowledge that God’s word is truth were the ones who wouldn’t accept truth.
+It wasn’t until one day when I was listening to a sermon that I understood what it meant to truly accept truth.

 Praise God for guiding me and allowing me to understand what it means to truly accept truth; for allowing me to see that my past knowledge and practices were too absurd and were not in line with God’s will.
-I want to start anew and concentrate my efforts on accepting the substance of truth into my heart in all that God has said and implementing it into my practice.
-I want to be able to live by truth, to become a person who truly accepts truth.
+I make up my mind to start anew and concentrate my efforts on accepting the substance of truth into my heart in all that God has said and implementing it into my practice.
+I want to be able to live by God’s word, to become a person who truly accepts truth.